 The Akita in a Nut Shell

-Akita Inu, Japanese Akita, 秋田犬
+Akita Inu, Akita Dog, 秋田犬

-Hailing from Northern Japan, the Akita is said to have developed in the early 17th century.
+Hailing from Northern Japan, the Akita dog is said to have developed in the early 17th century.
 Initially a hunting dog, they were used by the Emperor of Japan to guard both property and people.
 In fact, for many years, the breed could only be owned by royalty; it wasn’t until later on that they became more common as household pets.

 Dog Breed Group